CCheung96/software-tech-demo/README.md

 An example GitHub Actions workflow for `sorting.md` lives in `.github/workflows/sorting-slides.yml`.
 Duplicate this file and replace `sorting.md` with another lesson file to generate slides for other topics.

-## TO DO
+## TO DO (Known Issues)
-* Reintroduce all pages in COMP1260, COMP6010, Common, Research Skills, and Regular Expressions
-* Mermaid Diagrams, SVGs and D3js
+* Implement Katex (seems only relevant to number_systems.md)
+* Find a way to not be reliant on hard-coded permalinks
+* Estasblish consistent linting practices
+* Checks:
+  * Check the proper functioning of all links
+  * Check for consistency in style
+* Reorganise all the coomp1000 and comp1010 assets, and reconfigure their links
-  * Replace all diagrams with mermaid diagrams/svgs/D3js
+* Replace diagrams and images with mermaid diagrams/svgs/D3js where appropriate
+* Incorporate divs classed as "task"
+  * The exercise blocks are generated after the in-page TOCs, and so their titles are not included in the TOC

 ## Appendix: Snippets